Finding the Best Places to Retire Since 2006!

 Cons: Ocean View is remote.
 The poverty rate is significantly above the national average.
 The earthquake risk is 850% above the national average.
 Kilauea Volcano, which erupted in May, 2018, is only 50 miles away.
 Ocean View residents were given gas masks to prevent ash inhalation.

 Notes: This area is known for its double and triple rainbows, and ocean views from the top of the mountain are simply amazing.
 People who live here are self-sufficient and in many cases have dropped out of modern life.
 Ocean View has more than doubled in size during the last 10 to 20 years.
 Unlike in many Hawaiian villages, the majority of residents are from the mainland.
 Homeowners pay $150 per year for road maintenance.

 Recommended as a Retirement Spot?
-Yes, for rugged individuals who are seeking a minimalist, tropical retirement.
+Yes, for rugged individuals seeking a minimalist, tropical retirement.